ShweataNHegde/shweata-hegde-blog/content/posts/02-week-14-icl/index.md

 Getting back to my day.
 I spent the afternoon with Arushi.
 It was one of the most wholesome conversations we have had in a long time.
 We asked each other questions which she had found on Instagram.
 It is insane how well we know each other.
 Whenever she said something about me, I was vigorously nodding head, and I believe she did the same, too.
 One things that stood to me was how we react when we are angry.
 She said, I am a placid lake (all I do is feel disappointed), whereas she is like falling snow (she keeps ranting like tweety).
 We also spoke a lot about other fellows, friendship, etc. Three hours passed; we could have spoken for many more hours.

 I spent the evening reflecting and planning, which made me feel more in control of my life.
+I felt more hoepful by the end of it.
 Karin, Dan, and I celebrated the evening by making ourselves Brandy Hot Chocolate, watching the fireworks from the window and the screen, and reflecting together.

 ## 2026-01-01